Huge percentage of women cut from the video game industry

 As a kid fighting in the trenches during the Sega vs. Nintendo War, Shining Force was a potent weapon for the Sega legions.
 The only possible counter attack was mention Nintendo’s Fire Emblem, Japan’s first console strategy RPG.
 How I hated this series that I had never even seen.
 I took solace in knowing that only the most obsessed gamers knew of its existence; I did my best to block the name Fire Emblem from my mind.

 Thank god that war is over.
 Having embraced all that video games have to offer, I can now play and love quality titles from all developers.
-Fire Emblem managed to come out with six entries before one was localized for the U.S. → Read the rest
+Fire Emblem managed to come out with six entries before one was localized for the U.S. → We are what we pretend to be, so we must be careful about what we play.

 Review – Shadow of the Colossus